henry-48/-AJCAI_2025-Augmentation-and-Transformation-for-Nighttime-Cloud-Segmentation/README.md

 tonomous observatory operations under diverse nighttime environments.

 🚀 Features
-Three Segmentation Models: Use to be SOTA method in Cloud Segmentation task
+- **Three Segmentation Models**: Use to be SOTA method in Cloud Segmentation task

-Augmentation and Transformation Pipeline: Each Technique is implemented in Augmentation Implementations.
+- **Augmentation and Transformation Pipeline**: Each Technique is implemented in Augmentation Implementations.

-Day-to-Night Style Transfer: Adapted from Viraj Kadam's Cityscapes day-to-night translation
+- **Day-to-Night Style Transfer**: Adapted from Viraj Kadam's Cityscapes day-to-night translation

-Reproducible Experiments: Complete code for paper results
+- **Reproducible Experiments**: Complete code for paper results